 Religious Studies Program Highlights

-- Exploration of both Western and Eastern cultures
+- Exploration of both Western and Eastern religious traditions.

 - International Institute internship

-- Presentation on the pontificate of John Paul II
+- Local presentations/conferences on the pontificate of John Paul II

 - Presentation on the juncture of theology and ecology

 - Graduate programs in theology, at Saint Louis University, Aquinas